mare-imbrium/hackercli/README.md

 and get the array of hashes for each article and use as per requirements.

 This is NOT dependent on any other gem as it uses and parses the simple RSS feed using `String.scan` only.
+Update: Now depends on Nokogiri since changes have happened in reddit.

 The feed used for Hacker News is: